-This cooperative Brawl is a two-phase fight: first you decorate the tavern and then you have to break open a piñata.
+This cooperative Brawl is a two-phase fight: first you decorate the tavern and then you have to break open the piñata.
 During both phases, Party Crashers (3/5 minions with Taunt, upgraded to 5/7 in phase 2) will be summoned on both sides of the board, and at the end of each turn they’ll attack the opposing hero.
 It’s important to keep these under control on both sides of the board, or else they’ll overwhelm you — take them down as fast as you can, however you can.
 Remember: you’re ignoring your opponent and their other minions and just focusing on party crashers and the piñata.

 That’s the only mechanic that lasts all game, so now let’s talk about the two phases of the fight.